Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/leasing-rules.md

 ---
-title: Leasing Rules - ReturnSuite Docs
+title: Leasing Rules
-description: How to input spaces and uses into a ReturnSuite property model.
+description: How to forecast how spaces are used when uses end
 nav-title: Leasing rules
 nav-group: Updating the model
 ---